Habitat Conservation on State Trust Lands

 • Unstable slopes

-Final Habitat Conservation Plan 1997
+Final State Trust Lands Habitat Conservation Plan 1997

-The State Trust Lands Habitat Conservation Plan (HCP) guides DNR’s management of forested state trust lands west of the crest of the Cascade Mountains and those on the eastern slopes of the Cascades, from the Canadian border to the Columbia River.
+The HCP guides DNR’s management of forested state trust lands west of the crest of the Cascade Mountains and those on the eastern slopes of the Cascades, from the Canadian border to the Columbia River.
 To manage these areas more efficiently and effectively, the lands have been broken into nine planning units based primarily on large watersheds.
 The HCP enables us to comply with federal Endangered Species Act requirements by providing conservation objectives and strategies that provide habitat for listed and unlisted species.
-The HCP also provides DNR with greater certainty, flexibility, and stability in meeting its trust responsibilities to generate revenue for trust beneficiaries through activities, such as harvesting timber and other forest products.
+The HCP also provides DNR with greater certainty, flexibility, and stability in meeting its trust responsibilities to generate revenue for trust beneficiaries through activities such as harvesting timber and other forest products.

 Chapters